Loricaria pumila

-Loricaria pumila is a species of catfish in the family Loricariidae.
-It is native to South America, being known from Brazil, where it occurs in the Amazon River basin, near the mouths of the Tapajós and the Pará River, including the lower Tocantins River.
+Loricaria pumila is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to the Brazilian state of Pará where it has been recorded from the lower Amazon River, near the mouth of the Tapajós River, the Pará River, and the lower Tocantins River.
 It is reportedly typically found at depths between 3 and 29 m and distances of 15 to 1500 m from the shoreline, in environments characterized by a substrate of silt and organic detritus.
 An analysis of the stomach contents of a single individual found evidence of feeding on insects and aquatic insect larvae, as well as sand and detritus.
-The species reaches 8.1 cm in standard length and is believed to be a facultative air-breather.
-Its specific epithet, pumila, is derived from Latin and means "dwarf", referring to the small adult size of the species.
+This species reaches a standard length of 8.1 cm and is believed to be a facultative air-breather.
+The specific name, pumila, is Latin and means "dwarfish", an allusion to teh small adult size of this fish.